Retro Musings from a Goat Cheese Farm, Part III

 Picnic Lunch at Roosevelt Lake

 We carry a couple of large picnic baskets down to the beach and lay out blankets.
-It’s sunny and warm and the food is wonderful: mugs of borscht and gazpacho, sandwiches of all types, rose hip iced tea, and Italian plum salad with grapes and elderberry syrup.
+Its sunny and warm and the food is wonderful: mugs of borscht and gazpacho, sandwiches of all types, rose hip iced tea, and Italian plum salad with grapes and elderberry syrup.

 Reluctantly we pack up and go on a farm visit to Cliffside Organic Orchard.
 We tour through the peach, nectarine, apple, and pear trees and watch the family and crew sort and box up the apples for a wholesaler who will take the fruit to Whole Foods, PCCs, etc. in Seattle.
 We eat the best Jonathan apples.